2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 that is marked "global" can be received by any device.
 Object descriptions usually include parameter tables which list the information included in the object as a param or result.
 Parameter tables must be represented as JSON objects.
-Some objects will document a different type of param/result, although developers of additional DDX RPC commands should use this only where they are sure future versions are unlikely to take additional parameters.
+Some objects will document a different type of param/result, although developers of additional DDX-RPC commands should use this only where they are sure future versions are unlikely to take additional parameters.
 Requests have two parameter sets, one titled "Params" and one titled "Result".
 These correspond to the "params" element of a request object and the "result" element of that request's response object.
 All